aws-samples/shopfloor-connectivity/docs/adapters/pccc.md

 [SFC Configuration](../core/sfc-configuration.md) > [Sources](../core/sfc-configuration.md#sources) >  [Source](../core/source-configuration.md)

-Source configuration for the PCCC protocol adapter.
+The PcccSourceConfiguration class defines which values (channels) to read from a PLC and references the controller configuration specified in the [Controllers](#controllers)  section through the AdapterController property.

  This type extends the [SourceConfiguration](../core/source-configuration.md) type.

 - [Schema](#pcccsourceconfiguration-schema)
 - [Examples](#pcccsourceconfiguration-examples)